BumboBlast/godot-chess-engine/README.md

     Can make random moves

-BUG: CPU Moves do not handle pawn promotions (at all)
+BUGS:
-BUG: Get FEN does not do anything
+    CPU Moves do not handle pawn promotions (at all) Get FEN does not do anything

 Credit: